mangrovedao/hardhat-test-solidity/README.md

 ...
 D.register(address addr, string memory name)
 ```

-and your and events will display `name` instead of `addr`.
-In particular the `--show-events` switch which shows all events emitted by non-test contracts, will replace registered addresses with names as well.
+then when using `--show-events` and wherever addresses are used, `name` will be shown instead of `addr`.

 ## How to configure the plugin
 > `hardhat.config.js`